TBlindaruk/head-first-design-pattern/README.md

 ##### Abstract Factory Method

-- The factory method pattern lets a class defer object instantiation to a a subclass.
+- The factory method pattern lets a class defer object instantiation to a subclass.
 Simple factory on the other hand just allows some class to do the instantiation.

 #### Iterator Pattern - Chapter 9